 Yes!
-MegaSeg 6.3.1 not only works with macOS Sonoma and optimized for Macs with M-series Apple Silicon chips, but also Intel-based Macs with macOS Ventura, Monterey, Big Sur, Catalina, and even older systems going back to Mac OS X Snow Leopard.
+MegaSeg 6.3.1 not only works with macOS Sequoia and optimized for Macs with M-series Apple Silicon chips, but also all Macs with macOS Sonoma, Ventura, Monterey, Big Sur, Catalina, and even older Intel-based Macs going back to Mac OS X Snow Leopard.
 Make sure you have the latest version of MegaSeg 6 by using the ‘Check For Updates’ command in MegaSeg’s Help menu.

 Yes!
 MegaSeg version 6.3.1 is fully optimized for Macs with M1, M2, and M3 chips.
 As a Universal Binary, it runs at native speed on any Mac, with either an Apple Silicon chip or Intel processor.
 Check for updates to make sure you have the latest MegaSeg update installed!